Mary Ann McAuliffe

 We don’t know exactly what happened next, but Mary Ann gave birth to their fifth child in the following year and must have been able to recover.
 She went on to have another six children with Flourence over sixteen years.

 In 1877 her husband was declared bankrupt.
-His financial woes and Mary Ann’s illness may well explain the family’s decision to leave Ginninderra by 1876.
-After Ginninderra and to settle, eventually, in Cooma.
+His financial woes and Mary Ann’s illness may well explain the family’s decision to leave Ginninderra by 1876 and to settle in Cooma, where she died of typhoid fever on 23 Jan 1885 aged 44, leaving eleven children.

 - Gillespie, L. L., Ginninderra: Forerunner to Canberra, Campbell, 1992*